Valeo Behavioral Health Care History

 We are involved in evidence-based practice research, providing valuable outcomes information for the University of Kansas and Dartmouth University to develop best practices for Supported Employment, Integrated Dual Diagnosis Treatment, Illness Management & Recovery, Supported Education, and Family Psychoeducation.

 The prevalence of mental illness in the U.S. among adults is one in five.
-However, fewer than 1/3 of adults and less than half of children receive treatment due to barriers such as limited access to services, and stigma about mental illness.
+However, fewer than 1/3 of adults receive treatment due to barriers such as limited access to services, and stigma about mental illness.
 The estimated U.S. annual economic indirect cost is $317 Billion, largely due to loss of productivity.
 Valeo staff share a recovery philosophy and work from a client strengths perspective.
 Mental illnesses are biologically based brain disorders.
 The right combination of therapies and medication result in a 60-80% recovery rate.